edeng23/binance-trade-bot/README.md

 Create a .ini file named `user.cfg` based off `.user.cfg.example`, then add your API keys and current coin.

+### Integration with Telegram Bots

+You can integrate the bot with a Telegram bot that will notify you with log information.
+This is done by creating a bot using Telegram's BotFather and inserting the Telegram Bot's TOKEN and the corresponding CHAT_ID in the configuration file.
+For more information about Telegram bots refer to [Telegram's official documentation](https://core.telegram.org/bots).

 ### Run

 `./crypto_trading.py`